microsoft/azuredevopslabs/labs/vstsextend/appcenter/README.md

 1. Since we enabled **Test on real device** feature in build configuration, the build may take more than 10 minutes to complete.

+   > Testing mobile applications is extremely critical as mobile users are considered less forgiving.
+Statistics show that many users delete the app immediately if they find them buggy or non-performing.
+Users may post bad reviews in the app stores that would undermine the future product releases.
+Given that there are a wide range of mobile devices in the market running on various hardware and OS versions, testing the app on every device can be very expensive, more complex and challenging than a desktop or web application.
+Fortunately, the App Center offers thousands of physical devices to deploy apps and run tests.
+This is offered as a service (aka Test Cloud) making it affordable for teams of any size.
+You can choose from thousands of real physical devices to test the mobile app.
 1. Once the build is a success, you can download the application `.apk` file and build logs from the build output.

     ![](images/download_build.png)